csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 - on-line learning
   - prediction is compared to what actually happens and forms the basis of learning
   - minimize the error of predictions
+- performance works better on chips like FPGAs compared to GPUs

 ### papers

-- A thousand brains: toward biologically constrained AI (hole & ahmad, 2021)
+- A thousand brains: toward biologically constrained AI ([hole & ahmad, 2021](https://link.springer.com/article/10.1007/s42452-021-04715-0))
-  -

-- "A Theory of How Columns in the Neocortex Enable Learning the Structure of the World"
+- A Theory of How Columns in the Neocortex Enable Learning the Structure of the World ([hawkins et al. 2017](https://www.frontiersin.org/articles/10.3389/fncir.2017.00081/full))
+  - single column - integrate touches over time - represent objects properly
+  - multiple columns - integrate spatial inputs - make things fast
+    - like different sensory patches (e.g. different fingers or different rods on the retina) are all simultaneously voting
   - network model that learns the structure of objects through movement
   - object recognition
     - over time individual columns integrate changing inputs to recognize complete objects